Lung Disease

 Common diagnostic tests include:

-- Biopsies are small sample tissues taken from parts of your body that may be affected by lung disease.
-They are the only way to confirm if you have lung cancer.
+- Biopsies are small samples of tissue taken from parts of your body that may be affected by lung disease.
+They are the only way to confirm if you have lung-related cancers

 Common treatment options include: